redpenguinyt/RPICDB/README.md

 * `$unblock <user>` - unblock a user from the channel
 * `$unmute <user>` - unmute a user
 * `$warn <user> [reason]` - will send the user a warning, but essentially not do much
+* `$nuke` - Nuke the channel and create a new channel with the same permissions
 #### Polls
 * `$poll <question>` - Interactively creates a poll with the following question.
 To vote, use reactions!
 * `$quickpoll "<question>" <options>` - Makes a poll quickly.
 The first argument is the question and the rest are the choices

 #### Youtube
 * `$setchannelid <youtube channel id>` - set a YT channel id to get YouTube notifications!

 #### Help
 * `$help` - get a list of these commands